The King's Quest V: Absence Makes the Heart Go Yonder wiki last edited by Homeslice on 06/05/14 07:04PM

 Players control King Graham, the only member of the royal family of the kingdom of Daventry left behind when the evil wizard Mordack imprisoned the royal family and vanished the castle.
 Luckily, King Graham meets the only eye-witness - Cedric the Owl.
 Cedric takes the player to his master, the wizard Crispin.
 Apart from his advice, Crispin gives King Graham a piece of white snake and his old wand before King Graham and Cedric are off to find Mordack.

-As is common with King's Quest games, the game's subtitle, Absence Makes the Heart Go Yonder, is a variation of a well-known saying.
+As is common with King's Quest games, the game's subtitle, Absence Makes the Heart Go Yonder, is a parody/pun of a well-known phrase.
 The original saying is "absence makes the heart grow fonder."

 - King Graham - The protagonist of the game.
 Out to save his family and defeat the evil wizard Mordack.